marzeq/qk/README.md

 # qk

-This is my work in progress compiler targeting the [QBE backend](https://c9x.me/compile/) for a custom language I'm designing.
+This is my work in progress compiler for a custom language I'm designing.

 ## Rationale